Auguste Marie: Founding the family colony

 In October 1892, Auguste Marie was named director of the newly founded colony and selected the first group of 100 patients to be enrolled in the new system.
 The first patients arrived in December 1892 and were exclusively older women suffering from some form of dementia or other intellectual disability.
 Marie moved to Dun-sur-Auron with his parents, where he would live for the next eight years.

 The number of patients housed at Dun-sur-Auron increased from 500 in 1898 to 973 in 1911.
 The experience at Dun-sur-Auron was deemed sufficiently successful that the 'family colony' concept was extended.
 In 1896, one of the colony's secondary infirmaries in Ainay-le-Château was turned into another separately managed colony for male patients.
 This was followed by two more colonies: Lurcy-Lévy (Cher) in 1903 and Chezal-Benoit (Cher) in 1906.

-There were some unanticipated problems, notably that, once the patients were transferred from the asylum, nothing in their legal status prevented them from abandoning foster care or asserting control over their own financial affairs.
+Despite the relative success of these colonies, There were some unanticipated problems; notably that, once the patients were transferred from the asylum, nothing in their legal status prevented them from abandoning foster care or asserting control over their own financial affairs.
 These problems were considered to be largely resolved by the integration of the family colonies as a separate entity under an 1838 law governing the asylums.

 In Dun-sur-Auron, Auguste Marie also married his wife, Daria Mirvoda, daughter of a Russian lawyer whom he had met at a congress.
 Their daughter Irène was born there.